ansonwhho/orbital-chaos/README.md

 - Joel Beckles
 - Anson Ho

-The REVOLVER.py file is written by us and Eda Peshku.
+The REVOLVER.py file is written by the three of us.
 The orbital-chaos.ipynb Python notebook is an implementation of machine learning to determine the stability of orbits written by Joel Beckles.